Donald Trump is feted by his former rivals in a show of Republican unity after rally shooting

 “I think it lasts," the younger Trump said of the change in his father's rhetoric.
 "There are events that change you for a couple minutes, and there are events that change you permanently.”

 Swenson reported from Minneapolis.
 Fernando reported from Chicago.
-Associated Press writers Steve Peoples, Jill Colvin, Meg Kinnard and Thomas Beaumont in Milwaukee and Michael Balsamo in Chicago contributed to this report.
+Associated Press writers Steve Peoples, Jill Colvin, Meg Kinnard, Farnoush Amiri, Bill Barrow and Thomas Beaumont in Milwaukee and Michael Balsamo in Chicago contributed to this report.

 Follow the AP's coverage of the 2024 election at https://apnews.com/hub/election-2024.